txpull/abi-helper/docs/INSTALL.md

 Following command will look into `/data/bscscan/verified-contracts.csv` and fetch all of contracts in the CSV into `/data/bscscan/verified-contracts.gob` for future processing.
 On that subject I will speak later.

+**WARNINGS:**

-**WARN: You can download with free API key but probably you will require bscscan subscription to get all of these data.**
+- You can download contract information with free API key but probably you will need bscscan subscription to get all of these data smoothly and not to be heavily rate limited.
+Rate limit 1st paid subscription level is small as well (10/s).
+- You will need manually to download CSV files in time to time.
+I will be doing it as well but if I miss it, well you'll have to do it and replace files.
+There is no automatic way to download the csv as it's behind the captcha.

 ```
 txbyte syncer bscscan --config ./.txbyte.yaml